 New vehicle transaction prices have reached absurd levels in recent years.
-In fact, Americans now pay an average of $34,968 for a new vehicle, according to Kelley Blue Book data from January.
+In fact, Americans now pay an average of $34,968 for a new vehicle, according to a report from Kelley Blue Book data from January 2017.

 Financing and leasing tricks can keep monthly payments down to a reasonable level, but the long-term effect of driving beyond one’s means is to live in a financially precarious way.

 For instance, leasing means that we never really own a vehicle — we’re merely renting it long-term.
 We have no equity in the vehicle.